-OCM beamline Valves: The QCM is under vacuum, and for this test, the valves to the adjoining beamline are closed, with epics control of the valves disabled.
-The connectors for valve electronic control are disconnected from the valve body and placed in LTT boxes.
-Because the valves are closed, there is no possibility of injecting and accelerating a beam through the QCM.
+The QCM is under vacuum, and for this test, the valves to the adjoining beamline are closed, with epics control of the valves disabled.
+Because the valves are closed, there is no possibility of injecting and accelerating an electron beam through the QCM.